socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 - For each kernel, hand-derive the expected result independently (small enough networks that this is tractable by hand or a short verification script) and compare against the current baseline — not just against the app's current output, since the app could be self-consistently wrong.
+- **A single hand-derivation attempt is not automatically trustworthy — use a second independent method when the first result is at all surprising.** Found live during the `matrix` weighted baseline work (2026-09-23): a first hand-derivation of `similarity`'s simple-matching values guessed the wrong column-exclusion rule (assumed "skip the diagonal cell", the actual rule is "skip column j whenever j equals either actor being compared") and produced plausible-looking but wrong expected values.
+A second, independent method — a short standalone script implementing the measure from its algorithmic definition (not copied from SocNetV's C++), separate from external tools used elsewhere for cross-checking (see this repo's own conventions for that) — caught the mismatch and confirmed the app's output, not the first hand-derivation, was correct.
+The lesson:
+  "independently verified" means the verification method must itself be checked, not just run once and trusted because it produced *a* number.
 - Where a baseline is found to be wrong, follow the same discipline used for the `powerIteration` fix and #283/#286: confirm the fix is unambiguously correct, understand exactly what changes and why, get explicit sign-off before touching previously-"passing" baselines, then re-dump with a